Mackinac Bridge: Formal plans

 In 1934, the Michigan Legislature created the Mackinac Straits Bridge Authority to explore possible methods of constructing and funding the proposed bridge.
 The Legislature authorized the Authority to seek financing for the project.
 In the mid-1930s, during the Great Depression, when numerous infrastructure projects received federal aid, the Authority twice attempted to obtain federal funds for the project but was unsuccessful.
 The United States Army Corps of Engineers and President Franklin D. Roosevelt endorsed the project but Congress never appropriated funds.
 Between 1936 and 1940, the Authority selected a route for the bridge based on preliminary studies.
 Borings were made for a detailed geological study of the route.

-The preliminary plans for the bridge featured a three-lane roadway, a railroad crossing on the underdeck of the span, and a center-anchorage double-suspension bridge configuration similar to the design of the San Francisco–Oakland Bay Bridge.
-Because this would have required sinking an anchorage pier in the deepest area of the Straits, the practicality of this design may have been questionable.
-A concrete causeway, approximately 4000 ft, extending from the northern shore, was constructed in shallow water from 1939 to 1941.
-However, a unique engineering challenge was created by the tremendous forces that operate against the base of the bridge, because the lakes freeze during the winter, causing large icebergs to place enormous stress on the bridge.

 At that time, with funding for the project still uncertain, further work was put on hold because of the outbreak of World War II.
 The Mackinac Straits Bridge Authority was abolished by the state legislature in 1947, but the same body created a new Mackinac Bridge Authority three years later in 1950.
 In June 1950, engineers were retained for the project.
 By then, it was reported that cars queuing for the ferry at Mackinaw City did not reach St. Ignace until five hours later, and the typical capacity of 460 vehicles per hour could not match the estimated 1,600 for a bridge.